Predictions of damages from Atlantic tropical cyclones: a hierarchical Bayesian study on extremes: Introduction

-However, the relationship between economic loss and a tropical cyclone’s size, intensity, storm surge, rainfall and other important climatic factors, is complex and difficult to model explicitly\cite{Pielke2}.
-There is a need for employing robust statistical methodologies that can leverage the observable and quantifiable properties of tropical cyclones and related climate conditions \textit{to predict} the risks and damages that tropical cyclones can cause.
-In this paper, we propose a Bayesian hierarchical framework for predicting the probability that a given tropical cyclone may be damage-inflicting, and the amount of damage that it can cause.
+In this paper, we provide the Bayesian hierarchical models for predicting monetary damages for tropical cyclones at two different temporal scales.
+First, to aid preparation for each tropical cyclone season, we develop a predictive model that forecasts the number of cyclone events that will take place, the probability that a given cyclone will inflict damages, and the monetized value of damages for that season.
+Then, to aid immediate damage mitigation interventions, we predict the probability that a given tropical cyclone may be damage-inflicting, and the amount of damage that it can cause.
 While our study is restricted to the Atlantic basin, conceptually it can be extended to any tropical cyclone basin.
-We provide the Bayesian predictive models at two different temporal scales.
-First, to aid preparation for each tropical cyclone season, we develop a predictive model that forecasts the number of cyclone events that will take place, the probability that a given cyclone will inflict damages, and the monetized value of damages.
-Then, to aid immediate damage mitigation interventions, we consider some physical characteristics of individual cyclone, like its minimum central pressure (minCP) and its maximum windspeed (maxWS), to predict the monetized value of the damage it will cause.